 Metrics allow for measuring the functionality and performance of applications or services, typically through the establishment of thresholds for operational indicators such as CPU and memory utilization, transaction throughput, application response time, errors, etc.; as well as various business indicators.
 Continuously collected at regular intervals, metrics can be used for identifying trends and potential issues over time, as well as events, i.e. deviations from thresholds that point to unusual occurrences at specific time that need further investigation or analysis.

-The combination of log data analysis with different monitoring methods can help development, application support, site reliability engineering (SRE), DevOps and operations teams address various issues across all stages of the CI/CD pipeline, from design to release.
+The combination of open source log analysis with different monitoring methods can help development, application support, site reliability engineering (SRE), DevOps and operations teams address various issues across all stages of the CI/CD pipeline, from design to release.
 Next-generation log management and analytics solutions can play a key role here, enabling organizations to make sense of huge amounts of operational data in various formats and obtain a unified and comprehensive view of the IT environment.

 To reduce the time wasted searching through logs to solve issues, Coralogix automatically clusters multiple logs are into a handful of shared templates without the need for configurations.
 The company has developed ML capabilities in order to model the normal behavior of environments and services and the flows in between, to automatically alert users to unnatural deviations.

 For example, new errors are automatically identified as soon as they appear for the first time, or when a combination of logs that are expected to arrive in a particular sequence deviates from the expected flow.
 These capabilities should result in less time spent creating and managing alerts manually.
 The ML-assisted approach also has the effect of surfacing otherwise unknown issues before they drastically affect the customer experience.